EDCD/EDDI/EliteDangerousSpeechResponder/Variables.md

 ﻿# EDDI Variables

 EDDI provides many variables that can be used to help provide immersive scripts and more interesting.
 Most variables are held as objects that are exposed from EDDI.
+Access to the property of the object is using a period, for example `cmdr.name` would obtain the `name` value from the `cmdr` object.

+EDDI can also have event-specific variables in the `event` object.
+These usually come from external sources and so are not part of the standard objects, although they might reference them.

 Details of the objects available are as follows:

 ## Commander

-Commander information is available under the 'cmdr' object.
+Commander information is available under the `cmdr` object.

 Any values might be missing, depending on EDDI's configuration.